-Currently the ACTHS supports Humanists in Chaplaincy roles in three major Canberra Institutions; the Australian National University, University of Canberra and the Canberra Hospital.
+Currently the ACTHS supports Humanists in Chaplaincy roles in two major Canberra Institutions; the Australian National University and the Canberra Hospital.

 If you are interested in volunteering as a Chaplain or similar type of volunteer, please use the contact form on this website to let us know of your interest.